isomerpages/moe-nanchiauhigh/pages/Information for 2025 Sec1 Students.md

 day of the release of posting results.&nbsp;</p>
 <p>Registration will run for three calendar days, closing at 10am on the
 third day.&nbsp;</p>
-<p>The booklist and information on the textbook and uniform vendors will
+<p>The booklist and information on the uniform vendors will also be available
-also be available on the same webpage.</p>
+on the same webpage.</p>